The Netter Center is currently operating remotely. Please contact email@example.com for general inquiries.

 University-Assisted Community Schools

-COVID-19 Updates: While the Netter Center is working remotely and schools are closed in response to COVID-19, the University-Assisted Community Schools (UACS) team is reaching out to UACS students, families, and staff with information and virtual activities through various communication platforms.
-Newsletters starting 4/20/20 include the Netter Center's UACS Virtual Enrichment Program Schedules by site.
-Please click below for current and previous issues of this newsletter.
+COVID-19 Updates: While the Netter Center is working remotely and schools are closed in response to COVID-19, the University-Assisted Community Schools (UACS) team is reaching out to UACS students and families with updates and virtual program information through "Letters from Netter."
 If you would also like to stay connected, sign up for the newsletter HERE.

 A major component of the Netter Center's work is mobilizing the vast resources of the University to help traditional public schools become innovative University-Assisted Community Schools (UACS) that educate, engage, empower, and serve students, families, and community members.
 UACS focus on schools as core institutions for community engagement and democratic development, as well as link school day and after school curricula to solve locally identified, real-world, community problems.
 For neighborhood schools to function as genuine community centers, however, they need additional human resources and support.
 The Netter Center emphasizes "university-assisted" because universities, indeed higher educational institutions in general, can constitute the strategic sources of broadly based, comprehensive, sustained support for community schools.
 UACS engage universities as lead partners in providing academic, human, and material resources.
 This mutually beneficial partnership improves the quality of life and learning in local schools and communities while simultaneously advancing university research, teaching, learning, and service.